 One of the hardest parts about running the Haunted Mansion is keeping it looking grungy.
 They have to bring in dust and cobwebs.
 Otherwise, the air conditioning system filters them all out.

 The clock in the long hallway is stuck at midnight, but only a few riders notice that a demon is eating the clock face - and its tail is the pendulum.

 How many ghosts live inside the Haunted Mansion attraction in Disneyland park?
 999

 Is It Different Than the Haunted Mansion in Florida?

 California’s Haunted Mansion looks much different outside than the one in Florida, looming over you as you walk in.
 Inside, you’ll find a better-decorated boarding area.

 Some of the scenes that are part of the Florida ride are in the California queue instead.
 You’ll find other fun differences and similarities throughout.

-The most fun - and big - difference is that California’s Haunted Mansion turns into Tim Burton’s Nightmare Before Christmas from October through December.
+The most fun — and significant — difference is that California’s Haunted Mansion is the only one that turns into Tim Burton’s Nightmare Before Christmas.